 And just like everybody else...
 We never thought it would happen to us.

 We'd just returned from a wet camping holiday.
-I felt unwell.
-Our tent was drying out on the driveway.
-I was making dirty clothes into piles from opened suitcases spread across the floor ready to wash.
+Our tent was sprawled across the driveway, drying.
+I was making piles of dirty clothes from opened suitcases on the floor ready to wash.
 The place was a mess.
-And I needed to shop because we had no bread, milk or fresh food in the house for the kids to eat.
+We had no bread, milk or fresh food in the house for the kids to eat.

 Then in amongst the chaos, a mate brought my husband home from the surf.
 He'd been injured.

 When the ambulance took us, I had no idea we were beginning a terrifying life-journey and my husband and I would be tested to beyond what I ever thought possible.

 We went from a double income ... to no income at all.
 Me being taken out of the work force to care for him.

 My husband was deemed legally blind and remained so for many years.